Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Additionally, you can store up to 1.5 liters of cold brew for about 2 weeks in this brewer.
 It’s also suitable for both hot and cold beverages.
 So even if you get tired of cold brew (though that’s unlikely), you can always mix things up.

 For the most part, coffee lovers are usually pretty satisfied with this Filtron.
-However, there have been some complaints of the handle being defective and the plastic housing being cracked.
+However, there have been some complaints of the handle being defective and the plastic housing is cracked.
 So, make sure to thoroughly inspect yours when it arrives.

 Toddy Cold Brew System

 Most users who don’t mesh well with the Filtron opt for this Toddy model instead.
 Similar in functionality though not in design, this model includes a brewing container with handle, a glass decanter with lid, 2 reusable filters, 1 rubber stopper, a set of instructions, and a recipe guide.
+It’s also a machine that’s easy to use and offers some of the best

 When using this product, as with most cold brew methods, make sure you have a coarse grind to prevent any grittiness.
 Also, make sure to maintain and replace your Toddy filter regularly.